Jennifer L. Greenblatt

 Jennifer Greenblatt, What’s Dignity Got to Do with It?: Using Anti-Commandeering Principles to Preserve State Sovereign Immunity, 45 Cal.
 W. L. Rev. 1

-• Ranked seven years running by The Legal 500 in Product Liability, Mass Tort and Class Action Defense: Pharmaceuticals and Medical Devices
+• Ranked eight years running by The Legal 500 in Product Liability, Mass Tort and Class Action Defense: Pharmaceuticals and Medical Devices

 • Ranked repeatedly by Chambers USA in Illinois Antitrust which notes she is “recognized for her expertise defending complex antitrust allegations”